-Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
 That’s where Sylvan’s study skills program in the Minot, Bismarck and Dickinson region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
-After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Contact us today to discover how our knowledgeable tutors in the Minot, Bismarck and Dickinson region can help your child realize his or goals and take on increasing workloads with confidence.
+Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
+These skills can make a lasting impact in the classroom, in college and in future careers.
+Discover for yourself how our friendly tutors in the Minot, Bismarck and Dickinson region can help your child accomplish goals and realize his or her potential.

 While you might be used to assisting your son or daughter with a math puzzle or an art project, teaching him or her valuable study skills and strategies may be new to you.
 Using a number of different study strategies and techniques, our tutoring specialists in the Minot, Bismarck and Dickinson region concentrate on important skills that can be applied in the classroom and beyond: time management, organization, strategic planning, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including: